When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Background

 \subsection{Unmanned Aerial Vehicles}

-As an aerial mobile platform with perception, decision-making, and execution capabilities, UAVs have been widely used in mission scenarios such as agricultural inspection~\cite{tokekar2016collaborative}, disaster response~\cite{erdemir2020autonomous}, logistics distribution~\cite{stolaroff2018energy}, and urban monitoring~\cite{goodchild2018delivery}.
-With the diversification of application tasks, the dynamic operation environment, and the complexity of mission requirements, UAV systems are facing a growing demand for intelligence, including more sophisticated control strategies, more efficient path planning, and more natural human-computer interaction mechanisms~\cite{shakhatreh2019unmanned}.
+Unmanned Aerial Vehicles (UAVs) are aerial platforms with perception, decision-making, and execution capabilities, widely used in various domains of our daily lives~\cite{tokekar2016sensor,ho2022open,erdemir2020autonomous,stolaroff2018energy,goodchild2018delivery}.
+Increasing mission complexity and dynamic environments drive a growing demand for UAVs for intelligence, including sophisticated control, efficient path planning, and natural human-computer interaction~\cite{shakhatreh2019unmanned}.
 To support this evolution, open-source autopilot platforms and communication frameworks have become an important foundation of UAV research and development.
 PX4~\cite{meier2015px4} provides a widely used flight control software stack that supports both research and industrial UAV applications.
-MAVLink~\cite{koubaa2019mavlink} offers a lightweight communication protocol that allows reliable message exchange between UAVs and ground stations.
-The ArduPilot project~\cite{baldi2022ardupilot}, with extensive documentation and community support through the ArduPilot Wiki, enables developers to build and customize UAV systems for diverse mission profiles.
-Traditional rule-based control methods have gradually exposed their limitations in dealing with these challenges, driving the need for UAV technology to evolve to a higher level of intelligence.
+MAVLink~\cite{koubaa2019mavlink} provides a lightweight communication protocol for reliable message exchange between UAVs and ground stations.
+The ArduPilot project~\cite{baldi2022ardupilot} enables developers to build and customize UAV systems for diverse mission profiles.